Intro

 Conclusion

-Understanding the development process helps set realistic expectations for what actually arrives at your seat versus marketing presentations.
+Understanding the development process helps set realistic expectations for what actually arrives at your seat versus what is presented in marketing materials.

 Thanks to Thai Airways for providing behind-the-scenes access to their Bangkok headquarters and kitchen operations.